-Once again, we are extremely proud to be a major contributor to the Banyule Community.
-HDCEL continues to put capital back into our community despite the ongoing difficult environment and this is testimony to the strength of the Community Bank® model and the commitment and passion of the staff and Directors of our company.
+We continue our proud history of contributing to the Banyule Community.
+HDCEL continues to put capital back into our community despite the ongoing difficult environment.
+This is testimony to the strength of the Bendigo Bank Community Bank® model and the commitment and passion of the staff and Directors of our company.

 Through our sponsorship and grants program we are building a healthier business as the return on this investment into our community is realised.
 It is our aim to maximise this return on our community investment and grow it over the following years.
+While 2015/16 was a particularly tough year, we are very confident that 2016/17 will show much better results.